Kristian Skrede Gleditsch

 Kristian Skrede Gleditsch (born 9 October 1971 in Oslo, Norway) is a Norwegian political scientist and a professor at the University of Essex, holding the title of Regius Professor.
-His main fields of research are on the topics of conflict, democratistation and non-violent mobilisation.
+His main fields of research are on the topics of conflict, democratization and non-violent mobilization.

 Education and career

 Gleditsch holds a cand.mag. degree from the University of Oslo (1993), and a PhD in political science from the University of Colorado (1999).
 He was a researcher at the University of Glasgow and the University of California San Diego before moving on to Essex in 2005.
 Since 2003 he has also held a minor position at the Peace Research Institute Oslo (PRIO) and in 2007-2011 he received a major "Young Excellent Researcher" grant from the Research Council of Norway.
 In 2013, he received a Starting Grant from the European Research Council.